-As part of a collaboration between the Campbell & Cochrane Economics Methods Group and the EPPI-Centre, we have recently published online a web-based tool that will adjust estimates of cost expressed in one currency and price year to another target currency and price year.
-The tool uses up to date data from the OECD and IMF and is available here.
+As part of a collaboration between the Campbell & Cochrane Economics Methods Group and the EPPI Centre, we have recently published online a web-based tool that will adjust estimates of cost expressed in one currency and price year to another target currency and price year.
+The tool uses up to date data from the OECD and IMF.
 A paper describing its development and methods can be found in: Shemilt I, Thomas J, Morciano M (2010) A web-based tool for adjusting costs to a specific target currency and price year.
 Evidence and Policy 6 (1) 51-59.

 Finding Accessible Inequalities Research in Public Health (the FAIR Database)

 This work has been developing methods to apply machine learning and Natural Language Processing approaches to support the review, assessment, evaluation and summarisation of large volumes of public health research to support decision making.
 We have developed and applied automatic methods for identifying information about inequalities, study types and common themes mentioned within large volumes of public health research.